-Power-Efficient SoCs Are Essential to Cost Effective and Scalable AI
+Performance Tuned SoCs Are Essential to Cost Effective and Scalable AI

-Models (language and vision) are growing in size and complexity at an exponential rate.
-The uncertainty and rapid model growth is driving AI silicon designers to grow performance at unprecedented rates, which has power and time-to-market implications.
+Models (language and vision) continue to grow in size and complexity at an exponential rate.
+The uncertainty and rapid model growth is driving AI silicon designers to increase performance at unprecedented rates, which has power and time-to-market implications.

 While specialized in handling a narrow set of computational operations, AI/ML chips face similar power challenges as CPUs and GPUs.
 Varying customer workloads create unpredictable voltage droops that can induce timing glitches.
 As designers build larger synchronous regions, simultaneous switching noise creates larger ripples in the power network.
 And the rate of compute growth is expanding top-level clocking power consumption.
 Each of these power-related issues directly impacts BOM costs, system power budgets, and total cost of ownership in terms of power, cooling, and deployed density.